Extending Matchgate Simulation Methods to Universal Quantum Circuits: Fermi-Hubbard Model Simulation using Pauli-basis Simulation

 \section{Fermi-Hubbard Model Simulation using Pauli-basis Simulation}

-The method is now demonstrated in the restricted setting of an \textit{interaction-limited} 1D Fermi-Hubbard model.
+In this section, we demonstrate how a 'matchgate + ZZ' circuit arising in the context of the Fermi-Hubbard model can be simulated using Algorithm 1, and verify the above asymptotic scalings.
 The Fermi-Hubbard model is a widely used model in condensed matter physics to understand the properties of correlated fermionic systems.
 A 1D model consists of $p$ sites, arranged in a line, with $q < 2p$ fermions distributed between these sites.
 Each site can contain a spin-up fermion, a spin-down fermion or both.
 Fermions can \textit{hop} between adjacent sites, characterised by an energy $J$, and interact with a coulombic repulsion each other if a site is doubly occupied, characterised by an energy $U$.
 The Hamiltonian of the system is given below:

 where the first term corresponds to hopping and the second term to the onsite interaction terms respectively.

-In this model, the presence of the interaction term leads to interesting, but difficult-to-simulate behaviour.
-Simulating this Hamiltonian can be achieved using the Lie product formula:
+Simulating this Hamiltonian can be achieved as follows.
+Firstly, the initial state is prepared using a Givens rotation circuit as shown in Figure 4c.
+This consists of a ladder of matchgates of the form $G$, for each electron being simulated.
+In this case, we consider two electrons.
+The parameters of each gate are chosen randomly for our purposes, though in practice they are carefully chosen to correspond to a Hartree-Fock state.
+Next, the dynamics induced by $H_{FH}$ are approximated using the Lie product formula:

-which approximates the dynamics induced by the total Hamiltonian as the product of the individual hopping and interacting unitary operators, applied for a fractional amount of time.
-In practice, the series is truncated to a particular number of steps known as the trotter number $T$.
+which approximates the dynamics as the product of the individual hopping and interacting unitary operators, applied for a fractional amount of time.
 Each individual unitary can be decomposed as a circuit on $2n$ qubits, where the first and second register of $n$ qubits correspond to spin up and spin down electrons respectively.
-The circuit representing the overall computation and a single Trotter step is represented diagrammatically in Figure 1.
+The hopping terms are implemented as $K$ rotations (also matchgate circuits) on each register, and the interaction terms is implemented as CPhase gates acting between registers.
+This is shown in Figure 4b.
+This process is repeated for a particular number of steps known as the trotter number $T$.
+This gives an overall circuit structure as shown in Figure 4a.